Introduction

 In 2018 Lord Farmer carried out a review into how to strengthen family ties for women serving sentences in the community and in custody, as well as under probation supervision after release.
 Clinks was a member of the review’s expert panel and led the call for evidence.
 We heard from approximately 10% of the female prison population along with their families, the voluntary organisations that support them and academics.
 We are delighted that the voice of these experts has been able to help shape the focus and recommendations of the review and we are grateful to our members for facilitating this engagement.
 The report was published in June 2019 and made a total of 33 recommendations.
 You can access it here.

 Clinks sits as a member of the Family Strategy Working Group to inform the implementation of the review’s recommendations.
-Please contact Nicola Drinkwater, Policy Manager at Nicola.drinkwater@clinks.org if you would like more information.
+Please contact our Policy Manager if you would like more information.
+Clinks also sits on the Ministry of Justice’s Female Offender Minority Ethnic Working Group which aims to improve outcomes for racially minoritised women in the criminal justice system.

 Advising the Ministry of Justice

 Clinks represents voluntary organisations working with women in the criminal justice system.
-We offer intelligence to senior civil servants and successive ministers on key issues for the sector in order to ensure policy and decision making is informed and up-to-date.
+We offer intelligence to senior civil servants and successive ministers on key issues for the sector to ensure policy and decision making is informed and up-to-date.

 What's new